minio/kes-docs/content/cli/kes-identity/info.md

 ## Examples

-The following command displays the identity information for the enclave named `tenant-1`.
+The following command displays the identity information for the kes server.

 ```sh {.copy}
 kes identity info`
 ```

+The following command displays the identity of the provided key.

 ```sh {.copy}
 kes identity info 3ecfcdf38fcbe141ae26a1030f81e96b753365a46760ae6b578698a97c59fd22